-The Norton Public Schools will issue Chromebooks to all incoming 6th and 10th graders at the start of the 2017-2018 school year.
-These are in addition to the devices used by rising 7th, 8th, and 9th grade students which will be returned to students in September.
-All 6th and 10th grade students and a parent/guardian must attend an informational session on either August 30th at 6pm, August 31st at 1pm or September 6th at 6pm.
-All sessions will be held at Norton Middle School in the auditorium.
-This is a change from the scheduled session at Norton High School.
-A letter with more information was sent to families on Monday, August 21, 2017 and can be viewed below.
-Any student new to Norton in grades 6-10 should also attend an informational session.
-If you have any questions, please feel free to reach out via email to Karen Winsper, Director of Instructional Technology, at firstname.lastname@example.org or through Let's Talk.
+The Norton Public Schools will issue Chromebooks to all incoming 6th graders at the start of the 2018-2019 school year.
+These are in addition to the devices used by rising 7th-11th grade students which will be returned in early September.
+All 6th grade students and a parent/guardian must attend an informational session on either August 28th at 7pm or September 13th at 5:30pm.
+Both sessions will be held at Norton Middle School in the auditorium.
+A letter with more information was sent to families and can be viewed below.
+Any student new to Norton in grades 6-11 should also attend an informational session.
+If you have any questions, please feel free to reach out via email to Karen Winsper, Director of Instructional Technology, at email@example.com or through Let's Talk.

 - Chromebook Distribution

 - Chromebook Handbook

 Incoming 6th and 10th grade students and a parent or guardian are required to attend one of the informational sessions unless they attended a session for another child.
 Once all paperwork is signed and returned, Chromebooks will be distributed to 6th and 10th grade students during the school day.

 All students and parents will need to review the 1:1 Chromebook Handbook and sign the loan of technology agreement prior to receiving the Chromebook.
 We expect students will be assigned the same Chromebook each year for at least three consecutive school years.
 Therefore, if a student does not take care of their assigned laptop, they can expect to have that same, damaged machine back the next year.
 It is in everyone’s best interest to take good care of the devices.

 August 30th –Orientation session for students and a parent/guardian 6:00 pm Norton Middle School auditorium